Documents Required for Aadhaar Updates

 Double-Checking Document Clarity

 Before you go, take a moment to look at your documents.
 Are they clear and easy to read?
 Are there any smudges or tears?
-Documents that are difficult to read might not be accepted, so always ensure they are in good condition.
+Documents that are unclear or damaged may lead to rejection, so always ensure they are in good condition.

 Visiting an Official Aadhaar Enrolment or Update Centre